-Lottery software developers are constantly trying to stand out in the crowd.
-Some make exaggerated claims about how good the application is, others flood the Internet with bogus reviews written by alleged customers, and others simply choose a name that is so similar to other sites, it’s almost impossible to find comments.
+Lottery software developers are always trying to stand out in the crowd.
+Some make exaggerated claims about how good the application is, others flood the Internet with bogus reviews written by alleged customers, and others choose a name that is so similar to other sites, it’s almost impossible to find comments.
 Checking out Lotto Hat software, I couldn’t figure out why they chose their name.
 It didn’t fit into any of these categories.
 Lotto Hat is a lottery software that uses past winning numbers to predict lottery results.
-Sadly, it appears to just be another wheeling system.
-Let’s go take a look.
+Sadly, it appears to be another wheeling system.
+Let’s take a look.

 How Lotto Hat Works

 It is all about wheels.
-Lotto Hat says that their system will use their wheels or players can use their own unique wheels to filter numbers.
-They say their “lotto software allows you filter number combinations using Even-Odd, Low-High, Sum of Numbers, Width of Line, Consecutive, Last Draw, Past Draws, Hot-Cold, Bankers, First and Last Digit”.
+Lotto Hat says that their system will use their wheels or players can use their unique wheels to filter numbers.
+They say their “lotto software allows you filter number combinations using Even-Odd, Low-High, Sum of Numbers, Width of Line, Consecutive, Last Draw, Past Draws, Hot-Cold, Bankers, First and Last Digit.”
 They add quite a bit of marketing spin saying the same thing over and over again.